alukosdev/ccsp/guidance/csa-top-threats.md

 ## Overview

-Top Threats is a working group established by the CSA that aims to provide organizations with an up-to-date, expert-informed understanding of cloud security risks, threats and vulnerabilities in order to make educated risk-management decisions regarding cloud adoption strategies.[[¹]](#ref1)
+<span id="rev1"></span>Top Threats is a working group established by the CSA that aims to provide organizations with an up-to-date, expert-informed understanding of cloud security risks, threats and vulnerabilities in order to make educated risk-management decisions regarding cloud adoption strategies.[[¹]](#ref1)

 ## Publications